-The Exerpeutic 2500 Bluetooth 3 Way Adjustable Desk Recumbent Exercise Bike features a fully-adjustable desktop so that you can work, read, or binge-watch while exercising.
+The Exerpeutic 2500 Bluetooth 3 Way Adjustable Desk Recumbent Exercise Bike features a fully-adjustable desktop so that you can work, read, or binge-watch your favorite shows while exercising.
 And, true to the name, it’s Bluetooth capable.

-This bike offers 14 tension levels, silent operation, and an oversized seat.
-Fair warning, it’s the heaviest bike on our list by a lot.
+This bike offers 14 tension levels, silent operation, and an oversized, adjustable seat for comfortable biking.
+The ‘Step-Tru” design means it’s easy to mount and dismount the bike, which is always a plus in our book.
+Fair warning though, despite its ‘Step-Thru’ design, it’s one of the heaviest bikes on our list by a lot.
 Consider recruiting a friend to help you move this beast around.

 Prefer a more basic setup?
 Peruse our adjustable workout benches hotlist.